heartz/india-intl-crypto-rates/README.md

 ```

 If no ticker is provided, btc is taken as default.
+Some markets such as Zebpay and Koinex display all their data in a single call without any ticker.

 You can also check the current INR-USD rates using
 ```